 The TMSK field allows one to read/write the entire asynTraceMask word.
-The TB0-TB4 fields allow one to read/write the individual bits in asynTraceMask.
-Similarly, the TIOM field allows one to read/write the entire asynTraceIOMask word, and the TIB0-TIB2 fields allow one to read/write the individual bits in asynTraceIOMask
+The TB0-TB5 fields allow one to read/write the individual bits in asynTraceMask.
+The TIOM field allows one to read/write the entire asynTraceIOMask word, and the TIB0-TIB2 fields allow one to read/write the individual bits in asynTraceIOMask.
+The TINM field allows one to read/write the entire asynTraceInfoMask word, and the TINB0-TINB3 fields allow one to read/write the individual bits in asynTraceInfoMask.

-When the asyn record is connected to a new device with the PORT and ADDR fields the above trace fields are automatically updated to reflect the current asynTrace and asynTraceIO masks for that device.
+When the asyn record is connected to a new device with the PORT and ADDR fields the above trace fields are automatically updated to reflect the current asynTrace, asynTraceIO, and asynTraceInfo masks for that device.